mdavidson9/docs.balsamiq.com/content/confluence/server/wireframes/intro.md

 ![](//media.balsamiq.com/img/support/docs/confluence/wireframes/update-rtc.png)

 The other users connected will be shown in the top right corner of the editor.
-Hovering over their picture shows their confluence username.
+Hovering over their picture shows their Confluence username.

 ![](//media.balsamiq.com/img/support/docs/confluence/wireframes/avatars.png)